migalabs/goteth/README.md

 - api_rewards (EXPERIMENTAL): block rewards are hard to calculate, but they can be downloaded from the Beacon API.
 However, keep in mind this takes a few seconds per block when not at the head.
 Without this, reward cannot be compared to max_reward when a validator is a proposer (32/900K validators in an epoch).
 It depends on the Lighthouse API and we have registered some cases where the block reward was not returned.
 - transactions: requests transaction receipts from the execution layer (activates block metrics)

+### Download mode

+- Historical: this mode loops over slots between `initSlot` and `finalSlot`, which are configurable.
+Once all slots have been analyzed, the tool finishes the execution.
+- Finalized: `initSlot` and `finalSlot` are ignored.
+The tool starts the historical mode from the database last slot to the current head (beacon node) and then follows the chain head.
+To do this, the tool subscribes to `head` events.
+See [here](https://ethereum.github.io/beacon-APIs/#/Events/eventstream) for more information.

 ### Running the tool
 To execute the tool, you can simply modify the `.env` file with your own configuration.